Why I Named My Blog “Ashes & Wildflowers”

 The Ashes

 Some names are chosen.
-Mine was forged in survival.
+This one was forged in survival.

 The Wildflowers